sbhowmik7/PSSEcompare/README.md

-# PSSEcompare
+# PSSEcompare for Python v2.7+
 <b>DESCRIPTION:</b>
-Compares PSS®E sav or raw files (v33+ or higher) using python and output the difference in excel or py files.This is the commandline version based on [Gridcompare] (http://www.whit.com.au/gridcompare/) with the added fuctionality to include raw files as inputs to be compared.
+Compares PSS®E sav or raw files (v33+ or higher) using python and output the difference in excel or py files.This is the commandline version based on [Gridcompare] (http://www.whit.com.au/gridcompare/) with the added fuctionality to include raw files as inputs.
+Created to exploit better Excel writing tools in v2.7

 <b>HISTORY:</b>
 While trying to compare various PSS®E files I found that Gridcompare kept crashing and it was getting to be a pain